code-lucidal58/go_lang_basics/part_1_lets_go.md

 # Lets Go
-### Lets GO
 Every Go program is made up of packages.
 If program starts with _main_ package, it is an executable file.
-Program starts executing from this package.<br>
+Program starts executing from this package.
+A package can be thought as a project or workspace.
+All related files are inside this package and their first line mentions the package name.
+For instance, the _math/rand_ package comprises files that begin with the statement _package rand_.
 Package name is the same as the last element of the import path.
-For instance, the _math/rand_ package comprises files that begin with the statement _package rand_.
-To run a go file:  `go run file_name.go`
+There are two types of packages:
+* **executable**: spits out an executable file.
+It used while creating runnable applications.
+It must have first line as ```package main``` and a main function.
+* **reusable**: code dependencies and libraries packages.
+Package name can be any thing except *main*. e.g. helper functions.

 ### Import statements
 **Factored Import statements**: